pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 * Mentoring and training is a default part of doing research.
 * Stimulating and enabling competition.

-While some of these seem like they are a reaction and are tied to current frustrations, I think some timeless principles exist within that could be distilled and would then be applicable to many different situations and contexts in knowledge work.
+While some of these seem like they are reactions to frustrations with the current practices of scholarship, I think there are some timeless principles here that could be distilled and refined, and would then be applicable to many different situations and contexts in knowledge work.

 Something that stuck out to me from group discussions was the idea of currency, or the free exchange of value in an ecosystem. _What is it that provides value